GoogleChrome/web.dev/src/site/content/en/blog/variable-fonts/index.md

 </figure>

-The font developer can offer a set of different axes, and because they all share the same default master, you can combine them.
-Roboto has three masters in a Width axis: the Regular is at the center of the axis, and two masters, narrower and wider, are at each end.
+The font developer can offer a set of different axes, and because they all share the same default styles, you can combine them.
+Roboto has three styles in a Width axis: the Regular is at the center of the axis, and two styles, narrower and wider, are at each end.
 These provide all the widths of the Regular style, and combine with the Weight axis to provide all the widths for every weight.